 An extremely gifted singer with a most touchingly unique voice.
-Layne Staley was definitely a far better singer than most of the people on this list ( and Kurt Cobain doesn't even come close to having as magnificent a talent as him ), but in terms of versatility and sheer listening pleasure, I'd vote for Andrew Wood any day.
-Case in point: "Chloe Dancer/Crown Of Thorns". 'enough said.
+Layne Staley was definitely a far better singer than most of the people on this list, and Kurt Cobain doesn't even come close to having as magnificent a talent as him.
+However, in terms of versatility and sheer listening pleasure, I'd vote for Andrew Wood any day.
+Case in point: "Chloe Dancer/Crown of Thorns".
+Enough said.

-The best hard rock singer I have ever heard, number one with james hetfield from Metallica. just listen to never too late by three days grace and you will understand.
-Adan is awesome!
+The best hard rock singer I have ever heard, number one with James Hetfield from Metallica.
+Just listen to Never Too Late by Three Days Grace and you will understand.
+Adam is awesome!

-He deserves to be in top 10 instead of Shaun Morgan.
-He's scream is so heavy and beautiful. much better then Shauns and Dave's.
+He deserves to be in the top 10 instead of Shaun Morgan.
+His scream is so heavy and beautiful, much better than Shaun's and Dave's.
 It's my opinion.

-His voice is just increadible, it's deep, rough, intense..., well you know, he doesn't need to do much effort to sing because even his speaking voice is mesmerizing.
+His voice is just incredible, it's deep, rough, intense...
+Well, you know, he doesn't need to do much effort to sing because even his speaking voice is mesmerizing.

-Great range, great power, great passion, and some great songs to complete the package, I get chills when I hear the opening of The Dolphins Cry.
-And nails live performances, one of my favorite vocalists ever, deserves to be top 10 on this list!
+Great range, great power, great passion, and some great songs to complete the package.
+I get chills when I hear the opening of The Dolphin's Cry.
+And he nails live performances, one of my favorite vocalists ever, deserves to be top 10 on this list!

 Best range by far!

 Upon first hearing, Shaun Morgan's voice sounds like every other Kurt Cobain wannabe.
 But something will compel you to listen longer, and that's just the sheer passion behind the voice.
-Morgan excels with his incredible full filled and strong voice, making it perfect for heavy rock songs.
-However it's in the softer acoustic songs where he really shines, he has complete voice control, even in his whimpers.
+Morgan excels with his incredibly full and strong voice, making it perfect for heavy rock songs.
+However, it's in the softer acoustic songs where he really shines.
+He has complete voice control, even in his whimpers.
 Unlike Cobain in Unplugged, Morgan seems at his most comfortable when he's at his purest.
-He really is a step above all his peers in this genre, and yes, that include Cobain.
+He really is a step above all his peers in this genre, and yes, that includes Cobain.